 Heckman concludes, "We cannot afford to postpone investing in children until they become adults, nor can we wait until they reach school age—a time when it may be too late to intervene.
 Learning is a dynamic process and is most effective when it begins at a young age and continues through to adulthood."
 (Heckman 2000, pg.
 50)

-While parental and family care is an important component of ECE development, we are primarily concerned with the educational component since it is here that policy (and society) is able to play the most proactive role.
-So what is known in the literature about creating a good ECE program?
+While parental and family care forms an important component of ECE development, so does education.
 A good quality ECE program should be a multi-dimensional educational program with a focus on the holistic development of children in the early stages of their childhood.
 One of ECE's goals is to enable children to be "more ready" for primary school education.
 A good ECE program should have the following characteristics:

 "While no single curriculum or pedagogical approach can be identified as best, children who attend well-planned, high-quality ECE programs in which the curriculum aims are specified and integrated across domains tend to learn more and are better prepared to master the complex demands of formal schooling."
 (Bowman, Donovan and Burns 2001, p.
 7-8)

-While there is consensus internationally—ECE will place children at a better start for primary education and give them a better chance for achievements later in life—in China the importance of ECE has not caught the full attention of society.
-This lack of awareness and the uncertainty of parents of the influence of ECE on the school readiness of their children lead many parents to place ECE far from the top of the education priority list.
-In fact, policy makers have relegated ECE to a much lower position.
+While there is international consensus that ECE will place children at a better starting point for primary education and give them a better chance for achievements later in life, in China the importance of ECE has not caught society's full attention.
+Lack of awareness and uncertainty over the influence of ECE on the school readiness of their children lead many parents to place ECE far from the top of their educational priority lists.
+Policymakers have also relegated ECE to a much lower position.
 While national legislation and municipal policy in some urban areas (e.g. Shanghai) have been passed in recent years to try to regulate teacher training and qualifications and to provide guidelines for high quality ECE classroom teaching (Li 2006), public policy has not been backed with public funding.
-The preschool empirical evidence on the extent to which these guidelines have been put into practice remains to be seen.
+The empirical evidence on the extent to which these guidelines have been put into practice remains to be seen.

-The situation appears far worse in rural China.
-There is a big disparity in ECE between urban cities and rural areas.
-In urban areas approximately 95% of young children attend a pre-school prior to starting primary school (Educational Statistics Yearbook of China).
-In rural areas, participation in ECE is only 50% (Sohu News 2007).
-In poor areas of rural China, the participation rates are much, much lower, perhaps no more than 20 to 25 percent.
-A 2008 REAP canvas survey in 3 Northwest and Central provinces (Shaanxi; Ningxia and Henan) found that in poor, rural areas the number of young children in pre-school drops to 20% or lower.
+The ECE situation is far worse in rural China.
+There is a gaping disparity in ECE between urban and rural areas.
+In urban areas approximately 95% of young children attend a preschool prior to starting primary school (Educational Statistics Yearbook of China).
+In rural areas, however, participation in ECE is only 50% (Sohu News 2007).
+In poor areas of rural China, the participation rates are much, much lower, around 20 to 25 percent.
+A 2008 REAP canvas survey in 3 northwestern and central provinces (Shaanxi; Ningxia and Henan) found that in poor, rural areas the number of young children in preschool was only 20 percent or less.

 Why is there such a gap in ECE care in China?
 One reason may be due to the differences in the institutional setting.
 Preschools in China are private.
-The government provides very limited support for preschools and ECE programs, in general.
+The government provides very limited support for preschools and ECE programs.
 There is no large-scale government compensation programs, like Head Start in the United States, to help families and their children gain access to preschool education.
-Therefore, in large and middle-sized cities, where income levels are much higher than in rural areas, most families self-finance the preschool education of their children.
+Therefore, in middle- and large-sized cities, where income levels are much higher than in rural areas, most families self-finance their children's preschool education.

 In addition, there is a lower availability of preschools in rural areas.
 Even if parents pull together enough money and decide to send their children to preschools, preschools are often not close enough to where they live to make it feasible.
 In many cases, ECE facilities may be absent altogether.

-An effective ECE curriculum should be an integration of sufficient care and involvement from family and pre-school caregivers together with educational stimulation.
-Interpersonal relationships between young children and their teachers and parents are crucial for building their social and intellectual competence.
-Yet, while urban preschools in China can be quite costly, they are often seen as providing children with relatively low quality education.
-A primary goal of preschools in China is to provide children with physical safety and care while their parents are away (Wang 2006).
+An effective ECE curriculum should be an integration of care and involvement from family and preschool caregivers together with educational stimulation.
+Interpersonal relationships between young children and their teachers and parents are crucial for building children's social and intellectual competence.
+Yet, while urban preschools in China can be quite costly, they often provide children with relatively low quality education.
+A primary goal of preschools in China is to provide children with physical safety and care while their parents are away working (Wang 2006).
 Much less attention is given to the critical educational components needed for early childhood development.

-Although there is no national curriculum, what a great number of preschool curriculums in China have in common is less structured or guided playtime and more studying.
+Although there is no national curriculum, a great number of preschool curriculums in China share an emphasis on more studying and less structured or guided playtime.
 Wu (1996, pg 13) writes, "A common method of teaching in Chinese preschool is learning by rote or recitation in unison in class."
 This is despite research indicating that preschool children learn through playing and other hands-on experience (Rubin, Fein and Vandenberg 1983).

 Another problem is the low expertise of Chinese preschool teachers and ECE caregivers.
-While urban preschools are staffed by teachers whose preparation varies from high school training or less, up to college degrees and beyond (Bai, Luo and Yin 2004), the situation is worse in rural areas.
+While urban preschools are staffed by teachers who have typically completed high school or college (Bai, Luo and Yin 2004), teachers are much less educated in rural areas.
 Most of the kindergarten teachers in rural areas hold degrees in child-education from vocational middle schools and vocational high schools.
 A considerable number of those who hold college degrees are non-child education majors (Yao and Xie 2004).
 Teachers have very limited, if any, formal training related to child development, and new training opportunities are extremely limited (Yao and Xie 2004).

 While empirical evidence is lacking in rural areas, as it is in urban areas, observations of rural preschools outline a stark picture.
 They suggest that problems of low quality ECE—from financial and geographic barriers; to poor curriculum that de-emphasizes guided play; delivered in low quality early childhood centers lacking stimulating materials; led by teachers with low levels of ECE training—remain large and are pervasive in China.
-In rural areas—especially in poor, rural areas—the minority of students who actually attend pre-school and day care centers receive a much lower quality early childhood education than their urban peers.
+In rural areas, and especially in poor, rural areas, the minority of students who actually attend preschool and day care centers receive a much lower quality early childhood education than their urban peers.
 The majority receive no early childhood education at all.